ismaelpessa/PyMUSE/docs/source/tutorial.rst

 Will create a video which frames will be, at each redshifts, the sum of all wavelengths that would fall at strong emission lines
 (Ha,Hb,OII,OIII)::
     cube_create_movie_wavelength_range(w_ini,w_end,width)
-Will create a movie that goes from wavelength = w_ini suming a number of wavelength values given by width, to wavelength = w_en
+Will create a movie that goes from wavelength = w_ini suming a number of wavelength values given by width, to wavelength = w_end